University of Texas at Dallas: Expansion and growth

-Attempted DFW area UT System mergers
+Attempted DFW-area UT System mergers

 In July 2001, the 77th Texas legislature failed to pass two proposed bills which had very different plans for the future of the Dallas–Fort Worth metroplex UT System intuitions.

-The first plan, 77(R) HB 3568 proposed by Kenn George, would have consolidated the 2 universities and 1 medical school under the name "The University of Texas at Dallas".
-It would have established UT Dallas (UTD) in Richardson, TX as the main flagship campus, UT Southwestern Medical Center at Dallas (UTSW) as its medical school, and would have designated UT Arlington (UTA) as a UT Dallas satellite campus (a situation similar to UT Rio Grande Valley).
-The purpose of the bill was to consolidate all DFW UT System institutions into one, creating single cohesive flagship-level university for the Dallas–Fort Worth metroplex.
+The first plan, 77(R) HB 3568 proposed by Kenn George, would have consolidated the two universities and one medical school under the name "The University of Texas at Dallas".
+It would have established UT Dallas (UTD) in Richardson, Texas, as the main flagship campus, UT Southwestern Medical Center at Dallas (UTSW) as its medical school, and would have designated UT Arlington (UTA) as a UT Dallas satellite campus (a situation similar to UT Rio Grande Valley).
+The purpose of the bill was to consolidate all DFW UT System institutions into one, creating a single cohesive flagship-level university for the Dallas–Fort Worth metroplex.
 However, the bill was unpopular with supporters of UT Arlington (because they wanted to retain their identity as a separate institution from UT Dallas) and the House Bill ultimately failed to pass.
 Despite this, UT Dallas has continued a close relationship with UT Southwestern.
 UT Dallas' Center for BrainHealth and Callier Center were built right next to UTSW's main campus in downtown Dallas.
 Additionally, UT Southwestern later established a Clinical Center in Richardson next to UTD's main campus.

 The second plan, 77(R) HB 3607 proposed by Domingo Garcia, would have transferred UT Dallas, UT Southwestern, and UT Arlington to the University of North Texas System (to create something similar to the University of Houston System).
-The Denton, TX campus would have remained as the flagship university while the 3 Dallas–Fort Worth UT System institutions would have been designated as separate degree-granting sister UNT System colleges.
-Their names would have changed to the "University of North Texas at Dallas" located in Richardson, TX (not to be confused with the present-day UNTD campus established later in 2009), the "University of North Texas Southwestern Medical Center at Dallas" (UNTSW), and the "University of North Texas at Arlington" (UNTA).
+The Denton, Texas campus would have remained as the flagship university while the three Dallas–Fort Worth UT System institutions would have been designated as separate degree-granting sister UNT System colleges.
+Their names would have changed to the "University of North Texas at Dallas" located in Richardson, Texas (not to be confused with the present-day UNTD campus established later in 2009), the "University of North Texas Southwestern Medical Center at Dallas" (UNTSW), and the "University of North Texas at Arlington" (UNTA).
 The law was left pending due to objections from both UT Arlington and UT Dallas, as both preferred to remain under the UT System.